frankkilcommins/SwaggerHub-Portal-Management/products/SwaggerHub Portal APIs/Add-Product-Content.md

-## Use Case 3 - Add APIs and Documentation to a Product
+# Add APIs and Documentation to a Product

 Once a product has been created, it can be hydrated with the technical API reference documents (e.g. an OpenAPI document or AsyncAPI document) and additional Markdown documents to further explain for consumers how to get up and running with the product.